 During the flood season, operation of both plans in either a normal, wet, or an above average wet year, is not expected to produce any measureable effects on the change in water surface elevation and flow velocity in the river.
 Continuing releases of up to 500 cfs for a few days or weeks at the end of each storm event would not result in a significant change in water surface elevation or flow velocity in the river downstream.
 Moreover, the updated water control plan (Proposed Action) would not deviate significantly from the original plan (or current operation) during a normal, wet, or above average wet year, in terms of water availability or presence downstream of the dam during the flood season.
 Although 500 cfs is the maximum rate of release within the debris pool elevation, some or all of the flows would likely be diverted or infiltrated into the ground within 0.75 mile of SOD, allowing little or no flow to continue further downstream (as is currently the case in-between storm events).
-Given the scenario, effects on water surface elevation or shift dramatically.
+Given the scenario, effects on water surface elevation, quantity and velocity in the river would be minimal.
+The river dynamics would not shift dramatically.
 Therefore, impacts to the SAS and its critical habitat are not expected to occur due to implementation of the Proposed Action.